WHY DO CATS PURR WHEN YOU PET THEM?

 How long do the effects last?

-The high caused by catnip doesn’t last very long: only around 10-30 minutes.
-Theoretically, cats can overdose on catnip, but the effects have never caused any severe, long-term repercussions.
+The effects of catnip, or the “high” caused by catnip, don’t last very long: only around 10-30 minutes.
+While it is possible for a cat too have too much catnip, the effects have never caused any severe, long-term repercussions.
 Most cats know when they’ve had enough and stop before any problems arise, though eating too much may cause digestive upset.
-Cats can even build up a tolerance, so that the plant eventually stops affecting them.
+Cats can even build up a tolerance to catnip, so that the plant eventually stops affecting them.